-At the 41st IPCC Session in Nairobi, February 2015, the Panel decided (Decision IPCC XLI-4) that the identification of Special Reports, including those with a focus on regional information and priorities, should be made as early as possible in the AR6 cycle and in the context of all of the deliverables of the cycle.
+At the 41st Session of the IPCC in Nairobi, Kenya, February 2015, the Panel decided (Decision IPCC/XLI-4) that the identification of Special Reports, including those with a focus on regional information and priorities, should be made as early as possible in the AR6 cycle and in the context of all of the deliverables of the cycle.
 The Panel further requested the IPCC Secretariat to invite Member States to submit views on potential themes for Special Reports during the AR6 cycle and to also seek input from the Working Group Co-chairs.
 The Panel agreed to further discuss the issue at its 43rd Session in early 2016.

 By its correspondence of 6 July 2015, the IPCC Secretariat invited Member States and Observer Organizations to submit proposals for Special Reports.
-The submissions received as of 27 August 2015 in response to the Secretariat's invitation are compiled in this Information document.
-Inputs from Working Group Co-chairs for the AR6 cycle will be solicited following their election in October 2015.